infinum/eightshift-docs/website/docs/basics/extending-classes.md

 As you see from the provided example we created a new class and extended the functionality from the Eightshift-libs.

-In your new class you have `register method` that must be in every class that registers WordPress action hooks or filters, and we call them **service classes**.
+In your new class you have a `register` method that must be in every class that registers WordPress action hooks or filters, and we call them **service classes**.

 Your class contains three action hooks now, from this example you can see that if you don't want to use some functionality just remove the action and it is not used any more.
 For more details what each hooks callback does just go to the extended class in Eightshift-libs and see what it does.